Ultimate Fighting Championship: Late 1990s controversy and reform

 The violent nature of the burgeoning sport quickly drew the attention of U.S. authorities.

-In 1996, Senator John McCain (R-AZ) saw a tape of the first UFC events and immediately found it abhorrent.
+In 1996, U.S. Senator John McCain saw a tape of the first UFC events and immediately found it abhorrent.
 He led a campaign to ban the UFC, calling it "human cockfighting", and sent letters to the governors of all 50 US states asking them to ban it.

-36 states enacted laws that banned "no-holds-barred" fighting, including New York, which enacted the ban on the eve of UFC 12, forcing it to relocate to Dothan, Alabama.
+Thirty-six states enacted laws that banned "no-holds-barred" fighting, including New York, which enacted the ban on the eve of UFC 12, forcing it to relocate to Dothan, Alabama.
 The UFC continued to air on DirecTV PPV, though its audience remained minuscule compared to the era's larger cable pay-per-view platforms.

 In response to the criticism, the UFC increased cooperation with state athletic commissions and modified its rules to remove the less palatable elements of fights while retaining the core elements of striking and grappling.
 UFC 12 saw the introduction of weight classes and the banning of fish-hooking.
 For UFC 14, gloves became mandatory, while kicks to the head of a downed opponent were banned.
 UFC 15 saw limitations on hair pulling, and the banning of strikes to the back of the neck and head, headbutting, small-joint manipulations, and groin strikes.
 With five-minute rounds introduced at UFC 21, the UFC gradually rebranded itself as a sport rather than a spectacle.
+The implementation of rules changed the game of many fighters, such as Mark Coleman; Coleman made potent use of headbutts for his ground-and-pound tactics, which was banned with the new ruleset.